ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_nn.md

 subfolders for each specific training experiment of the form `name/YYYYMMDD_HHMMSS`, where `YYYYMMDD_HHMMSS` denotes the date and time when the experiment was launched.

-Moreover, each subfolder in the `logs` directory contains the following three `.json` files:
+Each subfolder in the `logs` directory contains a `log.txt` file with the terminal output and the following three `.json` files:

 * `train_results.json` with the training loss evolution as a function of training epochs.
     If the labels where normalized or standardized, this training loss is also normalized or standardized